Plasma effects on gravitational lensing and shadow observables of a Kerr-like black hole in a dark matter halo: Geometric Comparison with EHT-Inferred Shadow Sizes of M and

 To compare different black hole systems, the shadow size is typically rendered dimensionless by normalizing with the black hole mass, $r_{sh}/M$, where $M$ is expressed in geometric units.
-Observationally, this normalization is achieved by combining the measured angular shadow size with independent estimates of the black hole mass and distance, allowing the EHT to place constraints on $r_{sh}/M$ that can be directly confronted with theoretical predictions.
+Observationally, this normalization is achieved by combining the measured angular size with independent estimates of the black hole mass and distance, which motivates a comparison between EHT-inferred size intervals and theoretical predictions.
+Because this comparison depends on the mapping between the image ring and the critical curve, we do not treat it as a direct constraint on the plasma model.
 In practice, the shadow boundary extracted from ray-tracing simulations or observational reconstructions is not perfectly circular, especially for rotating black holes viewed at finite inclination.
-As a result, many studies characterize the shadow using its horizontal and vertical extents, defined respectively by
+As a result, the shadow can be characterized using its horizontal and vertical extents, defined respectively by

 where $(\alpha_l, 0)$ and $(\alpha_r,0)$ denote the leftmost and rightmost points of the shadow on the observer’s screen, and $(0, \beta_t)$ and $(0, \beta_b)$ denote the top and bottom points.
-When the shadow is approximated as an ellipse with semi-axes $R_h$ and $R_v$, its area may be written as $A_{sh}=\pi R_h R_v$, leading to the widely used approximation
+When the shadow is approximated as an ellipse with semi-axes $R_h$ and $R_v$, its area may be written as $A_{sh}=\pi R_h R_v$, leading to the widely used approximation \cite{Abdujabbarov:2015xqa}

 This expression provides an efficient and accurate proxy for the areal shadow radius in Kerr-like spacetimes, with deviations typically at the percent level even for rapidly rotating black holes.
-Consequently, constraints on $r_{sh}/M$ inferred by the EHT may be consistently compared with theoretical shadow calculations obtained from horizontal and vertical shadow radii, provided the definition of the effective shadow size is clearly stated.
-Based on the constraints derived and inferred by the EHT observations from the shadow image of Sgr A* and M87*, the range of the effective (areal) shadow radius $r_{sh}$ should be within \cite{EventHorizonTelescope:2021dqv, EventHorizonTelescope:2022wkp}:
+In Figs.~\ref{fig:sgr} and \ref{fig:M87}, and in Tables~\ref{tab:wc-ranges-sgr} and \ref{tab:wc-ranges-M87}, we use this ellipse-proxy radius $r_{sh}\simeq\sqrt{R_hR_v}$ rather than the reference-circle radius $R_s$ introduced in Sec.~\ref{subsect:ShadowObserv}.
+The latter is used in Fig.~\ref{fig:ShadowRadius} and in the energy-emission estimate.
+The two definitions agree closely for the nearly circular cases considered here, but we keep the notation distinct to avoid ambiguity.
+For both sources, we convert the fractional shadow-size deviation $\delta$ to an effective dimensionless radius through